ibalan92/market-website-refactor/README.md

 ## Contact

-If you find any errors in the code or any malfunction, please pull request on github and I will review it.
+If you find any errors in the code or any malfunction, please "pull request" on github and I will review it.

 ## License